frequently asked questions

-A gallery in London has sold one of my huge work, 140x100x4cm to an artcollector in London.
-I never forget the moment I read this email.
-The first huge canvas I've completed I've sold to a couple who is the owner of a famous swiss advertising agency, this was such a proof that my work is on the right paths.
-Another has been sold to a collector in New York, I googled the address and find out, the work will stay only a few steps away from 5th avenue.
+Also the moment I got informed that my work will be exhibited with OKKER ART GALLERY during a well known artfair in Amsterdam.
+The first huge canvas (140 x 100) I've completed in 2017 I've sold to a couple who is the owner of a famous swiss marketing agency, this was such a proof that my work is on the right paths.
+Another has been sold to a collector in New York, I googled the address and find out, the work will stay only a few steps away from 5th Avenue.
 Selling in Switzerland is remarkable because I've the chance to meet the collector.
 This means everything to me.
 A friend of mine visited one of my exhibitions and she bought one, I usually fight with happy- fulfilling tears in those moments.

 HOW HAS YOUR STYLE CHANGED OVER THE YEARS?